Ackee-Blockchain/solidity-for-vscode/README.md

 # [Ackee Blockchain](https://ackeeblockchain.com) Tools for Solidity ([Wake](https://getwake.io))

-Tools for Solidity is an extension for Visual Studio Code that implements a language server for Solidity.
-It offers most of the language server features and displays results of vulnerability detectors (powered by [Wake](https://getwake.io)) along with compiler warnings and errors in custom UI.
-Different graph types can be generated to better vizualize the relations in the code.
+Tools for Solidity is an extension for Visual Studio Code, powered by [Wake](https://getwake.io), that offers most of the language server features and displays real-time results of vulnerability detectors and compiler in custom UI.
+Different graph types can be generated to better visualize the relations in the code.

 **Features:**

-- Diagnostics & Detections
+- Diagnostics & Detections UI
-- Go to definition, type definition, implementation
+- Go to Definition, Type Definition, Implementation
-- Find references
+- Find References
-- Type hierarchy
+- Type Hierarchy
-- Document links
+- Document Links, Document Symbols
 - Hover
-- Code lens
+- Code Lens
-- Document symbols
 - Rename

 **Supported graph types:**

-- Control flow graph of a function
+- Control Flow Graph
-- Inheritance graphs (contracts and whole project)
+- Inheritance Graph
-- Linearized inheritance graph of a contract
+- Linearized Inheritance Graph

 ## Dependencies